Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Introduction

 More general objects are the so called solenoidal manifolds, which were introduced by Dennis Sullivan (see \cite{Sul} and \cite{Ver}).
 These solenoidal manifolds are Polish spaces with the property that each point has a neighborhood which is homeomorphic to an open interval times a Cantor set.
 He shows that any compact one dimensional \emph{orientable} solenoidal manifold is the suspension of a homeomorphism of the Cantor set.
-Examples of one dimensional solenoidal manifolds are one dimensional tiling spaces and one dimensional quasi--crystals like the ones studied by Williams and Sadun, and also by Aliste--Prieto (see \cite{WS} and \cite{Ali}).
+Examples of one dimensional solenoidal manifolds are one dimensional tiling spaces and one dimensional quasicrystals like the ones studied by R.F.
+Williams and L. Sadun, and also by J. Aliste -- Prieto (see \cite{WS} and \cite{Ali}).

-\begin{remark} In principle, Poincar\'e theory can be studied for general compact, orientable one dimensional solenoidal manifolds.
-What makes the difference in our case is the fact that we can apply to these groups the Pontryagin duality and the classical theory of harmonic analysis for compact and locally compact abelian groups. \end {remark}
+\begin{remark} In principle, Poincar\'e theory might be described for general compact, orientable one dimensional solenoidal manifolds.
+What makes the difference in our case is the fact that we can apply to these groups the Pontryagin duality and the classical theory of harmonic analysis for compact and locally compact Abelian groups. \end{remark}

-In this paper the theory is developed for the ad\`ele class group of the rational numbers $\A/\Q$, since this is the paradigmatic example and all the ideas are already present there.
-It is considered first the case of homeomorphisms of solenoids which are isotopic to the identity.
-Then it is treated the more general case of homeomorphisms isotopic to translations with the translation element not in the base leaf.
+In the development of the article, the theory is first described for the ad\`ele class group of the rational numbers $\Ss$, since this is the paradigmatic example and all the ideas are already present there.
+This is done by using the notion of asymptotic cycles of S. Schwartzman (see \cite{Sch}).
+So the analysis is first done for the case of homeomorphisms of solenoids which are isotopic to the identity.
+After that it is treated the more general case of homeomorphisms isotopic to translations with the translation element not in the base leaf.